 In Syria, in August, the most famous political cartoonist in the country, Ali Ferzat, was abducted in the streets of Damascus and beaten.
 “We will break your hands so that you’ll stop drawing,” the thugs told him, before doing exactly that.
 He was dumped by the roadside.
 “This is just a warning,” they told him.

-In China, Ai Weiwei, the iconic artist whose work has taken on themes of repression in his home country, was arrested by the authorities and held incommunicado for months on spurious charges, which still stand.
+In China, Ai Weiwei, the iconic artist whose work has bravely taken on themes of repression in his home country, was arrested by the authorities and held incommunicado for months on spurious charges, which still stand.

 While the process has accelerated over the past year because of the volume of artistic dissent, this fear is nothing new.
 In Honduras, the first two people arrested after the 2009 coup were the President Manuel Zelaya and cartoonist Allan Macdonald, who had published cartoons in support of the deposed president.

 “Artists, especially cartoonists, can make it easy for everyone to understand a difficult political statement,” says Carlos Latuff, a Brazilian cartoonist whose pictures have become an accompaniment to uprisings all over the world.
-“We have the ability to make fun of dictators and, of course, dictators are not fond of humor.”
+“We have the ability to make fun of dictators and, of course, dictators are not fond of humour.”

 There is some debate as to what the term “street art” actually means.
 It is an appellation that describes a genre of art rather than work that is done outside.
 But Swoon, one of the few women in the field, thinks this is wrong.
 “For me, if I’m working outside, then fine, call it street art, but if I’m working inside, then it’s an installation,” she says.
 “For me it doesn’t seem useful.”

-Many practitioners believe the label is another way of demeaning an art form that is encroaching on a nervous elite.
+Many practitioners believe the label is another way of demeaning an art form which is encroaching on a nervous elite.
 “Sometimes it seems that people need a name for something, if they don’t know it by a name they can’t grasp it,” says Evol.
 “I dislike the expression.”

-Protest Art in the United States
+Protest Art in the US

-In the United States, the Occupy movement has been synonymous with sign-making and art installations from the beginning.
+In the US, the Occupy movement has been synonymous with sign-making and art installations from the beginning.
 The first thing you noticed when arriving at Zuccotti Park in lower Manhattan was that everyone had their own signs, some scrawled on pizza boxes, some professionally printed photomontages.
 There was an evident need to creatively express dissatisfaction rather than just shout about it.

 Max Nova, a 25-year-old from Colorado, is behind some of the most iconic art pieces associated with Occupy Wall Street.
 The co-founder of Dawn of Man, a production company based in New York, he has done art for years, but says the Occupy movement has given his work a directly political angle for the first time.